 drop if bizprofit_1==.

-Look at a histogram of the bizprofit_1 variable.
+variable.
 What do you notice about its distribution?
-Now use the sum command with the detail option.
-What is the mean of bizprofit_1?
+Now use the sum

-What is the standard deviation of bizprofit_1?
+What is the standard deviation of bizprofit_1

-Given the size of this data set and the standard deviation of bizprofit_1, what is the MDE if you wanted to have power of 0.8 (assuming treatment and comparison groups of equal size)?
+, what is the MDE if you wanted to have power of 0.8 (assuming treatment and comparison groups of equal size)?

 How does this MDE compare to the mean of the outcome variable?
 How large of a percent change in the outcome would you need to anticipate if you wanted to have power of at least 0.8?